 Mascots are an inseparable symbol of the main sports competitions.
 In the Pan American Games, they have been used since the 1979 San Juan meetup, and on the list of 14 animals selected, you will find, among others, a toad, a tocororo, a porcupine and even a sea lion.
 Organizers always try, with more or less success, to conceive their mascot as a combination of the traits of the country and innovative design elements.

 The names of these mascots have been very peculiar, from Coqui the toad in San Juan, to Tocopán the torocoro in Havana, to Pachi the porcupine in Toronto.
-For the 2019 edition, Peruvians launched a public contest on the Internet, and out of the vote of almost 45 thousand people came Milco, a design by Andrea Medrano based on a cuchimilco, which is a statuette or figure belonging to the cultures that flourished in the Central-West region of the country.

 THE PAN AMERICAN FLAME